janglowacz/phi4/README.md

 The packages 'numpy' and 'scipy' are reqired to run the programs.
 Certain programs require folders with specific names to be present in the same location the program is executed in.

+>> The folder 'Classic.zip' contains all code based upon the classic parametrization.
+>> The folder 'Alternative.zip' cotnains all code based upon the alternative parametrization.

 => The 'Theory.py' file contains the Lattice object with saving and loading methods and the implementation of the monte carlo simulation sweep and $\Delta S$. \
 It also contains as a set of measurement methods and is imported by all other code.